Aceramey/PiLarm/README.md

 With this alarm clock you can set as many alarms as you want, with as low as 1 second between them, and also have it play any song you want when it goes off.

+Put the scripts in your home directory in a folder named alarm for it to work.

 3d print files: www.thingiverse.com/thing:7062267

 Screen driver I used: https://github.com/SirLefti/Python_ILI9486/tree/main